YohannParis/jmap-blog/README.md

 - Node.js 20+
 - An email account with JMAP support
-- A GitHub repository (for GitHub Pages deployment)
+- A GitHub repository (for GitHub Pages deployment only)

 ## License